weblucas/okvis/README.md

 This is a modified version of OKVIS.
-Please check the page of the [mesh-based mapping repository](https://github.com/weblucas/mesh_based_mapping/)
+As we did not update the standalone application, you will be unable to see our results with this application only.
+You need to use together with the OKVIS ROS.
+Please read the readme of the main repository of [our mesh-based mapping](https://github.com/weblucas/mesh_based_mapping/).
+There you can find instruction how to build and run, dataset and license.

+---

 README                        {#mainpage}
 ======